 Since most of the time the variety $X$ will be understood from the context, for $Z \subseteq X$ a (not necessarily closed) subvariety we use the notation

-By functoriality, if $Z \subseteq X$ is a { smooth} closed subvariety, then $MC_y[i:Z \hookrightarrow X]= i_*(\lambda_y(T^*Z) \otimes [\calO_Z])$ as elements in $K_T(X)$.
+By functoriality, if $Z \subseteq X$ is a {smooth} closed subvariety, then $\MC_y[i:Z \hookrightarrow X]= i_*(\lambda_y(T^*Z) )$ as elements in $K_T(X)$.
 We will often suppress the push-forward notation.

 {\begin{remark} There are some differences between the definition of the relative equivariant Grothendieck group of varieties in \cite{looijenga:motivic,bittner:universal,bittner:zeta}, and hypotheses used therein, and those used in this paper.
-For instance, \cite{bittner:universal,bittner:zeta} use finite groups $G$ with a `good' action; we use a torus $T$ in the complex quasi-projective context, but can work similarly with a complex linear algebraic group $G$. {Bittner} also divides by an additional `projective bundle relation', stating that for a $G$-equivariant projective bundle $\mathbb{P}(V)\to Z$ over a relative $G$-variety $Z\to X$:
+For instance, \cite{bittner:universal,bittner:zeta} use finite groups $G$ with a `good' action; we use a torus $T$ in the complex quasi-projective context, but can work similarly with a complex linear algebraic group $G$. {Bittner} also divides by an additional `projective bundle relation', stating that for a $G$-equivariant projective bundle $\bbP(V)\to Z$ over a relative $G$-variety $Z\to X$:

-where on the right hand side $G$ only acts on $Z$ and $X$.
-This is not needed in this paper, but we will show in \cite{AMSS:MCcot} that the motivic Chern class also factorizes over this additional relation.
-Despite these differences, the proof of Theorem~\ref{thm:existence} applies to all these contexts, following the ideas from {\em loc.~cit.} and \cite{{feher2018motivic}}.
-At the heart of the arguments is the fact that $G_0^G(var/X) \simeq G_0^G(sm/X)$, together with results on equivariant completion, equivariant resolution of singularities and an equivariant weak factorization theorem \cite{sumihiro:equivariant,bierstone:resolution,abramovich:weak,Bergh:eq-weak} as used in~\cite{{feher2018motivic}}.
+where on the right-hand side $G$ only acts on $Z$ and $X$.
+This is not needed in this paper; we will show in future work that the motivic Chern class also factorizes over this additional relation.
+Despite these differences, the proof of Theorem~\ref{thm:existence} applies to all these contexts, following the ideas from {\it loc.~cit.} and \cite{{feher2018motivic}}.
+At the heart of the arguments is the fact that $\Groth^G(\var/X) \simeq \Groth^G(\sm/X)$, together with results on equivariant completion, equivariant resolution of singularities and an equivariant weak factorization theorem \cite{sumihiro:equivariant,bierstone:resolution,abramovich:weak,Bergh:eq-weak} as used in~\cite{{feher2018motivic}}.
 If one also divides by the 'projective bundle relation', then one can also define a {\em motivic duality\/} involution on the Grothendieck group (localized at the class of the affine line), which commutes under the motivic Chern class transformation with the Grothendieck-Serre duality involution.
-For a discussion of this involution see~\cite[\S 5C]{schurmann2009characteristic} and our upcoming work~\cite{AMSS:MCcot}; also cf.~\eqref{MC-duality} below. \qede\end{remark}}
+For a discussion of this involution see~\cite[\S5C]{schurmann2009characteristic} and~\cite[p.~240]{DiMu}; also cf.~\eqref{MC-duality} below. \qede\end{remark}}